sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 You can author methods powered by large-language models (LLMs), such as the Query Group method, in SenseML, or in Sensible Instruct, Sensible's visual authoring tool.
 For more information about Sensible Instruct, see [Getting started](doc:getting-started-ai).

 LLM-based methods can run up against limitations with complex document formatting.
-In such cases, combine natural-language methods with layout-based methods in the same document extraction configuration.
+In such cases, combine LLM-based methods with layout-based methods in the same document extraction configuration.

 Let's look next at several simple layout-based methods.